entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Ordovician to Silurian).md

 > - **Age**: Flioan.
 > - **Taxa**: *Pircanchaspis rinconensis* Erdtmann et al., 2000
 > - **Locality and horizon**: A layer of silty mudstone outcropping at a small hill named 'Rincon', about 100 m north of the 'Escuela Seccional de Puesto Grande' (District of Tarija, S Bolivia) along the main road from Potosı to Tarija.
 The mudstones belong to the Pircancha Formation (local stratigraphy).
-> - **Comments**: Sansom and Andreev (2019): "More contentiously, the Pircancha Formation of southern Bolivia has yielded what may be the headshield of an unknown agnathan (Erdtmann et al., 2000), but the mouldic nature of the solitary specimen and the absence of clear arandaspid features renders this record somewhat ambiguous in nature.......It is possible that the mouldic material that comprises *Pircanchaspis rinconensis* (Erdtmann et al., 2000) falls into the arandaspids, but we share, along with the original authors, caution over the vertebrate assignment of this material."
+> - **Comments**: Sansom and Andreev (2019): "More contentiously, the Pircancha Formation of southern Bolivia has yielded what may be the headshield of an unknown agnathan (Erdtmann et al., 2000), but the mouldic nature of the solitary specimen and the absence of clear arandaspid features renders this record somewhat ambiguous in nature.......It is possible that the mouldic material that comprises *Pircanchaspis rinconensis* (Erdtmann et al., 2000) falls into the arandaspids, but we share, along with the original authors, caution over the vertebrate assignment of this material."
 > - **References**:

 ## Dapingian to Darriwilian, Middle Ordovician